 b) Venn diagram of overlapping SNPs identified as crossing the 99% permutation threshold for each trait.

 c) Venn diagram of overlapping genes identified as crossing the 99% permutation threshold for each trait.
 Genes were called as significant if there was one significant SNP within the gene body or within 2kb of the gene body.

+Acknowledgements

+Financial support for this work was provided by the National Research Foundation DNRF grant 99, US NSF grants IOS 1339125, MCB 1330337 and IOS 1021861, and the USDA National Institute of Food and Agriculture, Hatch project number CA-D-PLS-7033-H.

 References